(Updated October 2019)

 ARTICLE 4.
 Officers and Council.

 a.
 Composition.
 The officers of the organization shall be the Immediate Past President, the President, the President-elect, the Secretary, and the Treasurer.
 A full council will also have six elected councilors.
 The officers and the councilors shall constitute the Council.
-The Chief Editors of MBE and GBE will also serve on the Council as ex officio non-voting members.
+The Editors in Chief (EiCs) of MBE and GBE will also serve on the Council as ex officio non-voting members.

-d.
-Terms of Officers, Councilors, and Chief Editors.
+e.
+Terms of Officers, Councilors, and Editors in Chief (EiCs).
 The terms of the officers shall be three years.
 A person elected for Presidency shall serve as President-elect, President, and Past-President for the first, second, and third year, respectively.
 Councilors will each serve 3-year staggered terms so that two new councilors are elected annually.
 The terms of the Secretary and the Treasurer shall be staggered.
-Terms shall begin on January 1, except for the Chief Editors, who shall assume their duties so as to be responsible for the next volumes of their respective journals.
-An overlap period between out-going and in-coming Chief Editors, Secretary, and Treasurer may be negotiated with terms mutually agreed upon and approved by Council.
+Terms shall begin on January 1, except for the EiCs, who shall assume their duties so as to be responsible for the next volumes of their respective journals.
+An overlap period between out-going and in-coming EiCs, Secretary, and Treasurer may be negotiated with terms mutually agreed upon and approved by Council.
 During any overlap period, final decisions on matters concerning each position will be determined by the individual actually serving at that time (defined by the start dates indicated above).
 The EiCs of MBE and of GBE shall be appointed by the Council.
 The terms of the EiCs shall be up to five years, may be staggered in time, and may be terminated by the Council after consultation with members of their respective Editorial Boards.
 Limiting EiCs to one term is encouraged, and EiCs shall not serve more than two terms on any SMBE journals.

 i) President.
 The President shall preside at the meetings of the Society and the Council.
-With the advice of the Council, the President shall appoint such committees and representatives as may be needed.
+With the advice of the Council, the President shall establish committees and appoint representatives as needed.
 With the exception of the Nominating Committee, Committees shall consist of a maximum of one Council member and at least two Society members not on Council.
 Individuals not members of the Society may be asked to join committees and may be offered a one one-year gratis membership.

 ii) President-elect.
 The President-elect shall preside in the absence of the President.
 The President-elect shall direct the planning of annual meetings in accordance with rules established by the Council.